Three Rivers Department of Rural Health Placement Grant

 If you are receiving any other scholarship or grant for the purpose of relocating or accommodation you may not be eligible for this scholarship.

-Applications received after the closing date will not be considered
+Applications received after the completion of the placement will not be considered

-Yes you can, as long as you log back in and submit your application before the closing date.
+Yes you can, as long as you log back in and submit your application before the completion date of the placement and the closing date of the grant.

 It might take up to 24 hours for your email receipt to come through.